tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/controller.md

 clear: true
 ```

-The Spring Initializr will get us most of the way (it does a lot of code generation) but we need to add two dependencies not available at start.spring.io.
-The official Java client for Kubernetes, and integration with the JSON mapping library Jackson.
+The Spring Initializr will get us most of the way (it does a lot of code generation), but we need to add two dependencies not available at start.spring.io.
+The official Java client for Kubernetes and integration with the JSON mapping library Jackson.

 ```editor:insert-lines-before-line
 file: controller/build.gradle